-Though they haven’t achieved LEED certification, a fast-growing contingent of the city’s hotels are embracing environmental initiatives.
+But plenty of hotels without certification are embracing environmental initiatives.
 It’s become increasingly easy to find properties that recycle paper, cardboard, ink cartridges and aluminum, sport roof gardens and sedum plantings to regulate building temperatures, offer duo-flush toilets that conserve water and join soap recycling programs that collect used soap to be sanitized and sent to nations in need of it, to name a few popular green initiatives.

 If you know of any we missed, let us know.